fab-bar/cxnMiner/docs/utils.rst

 --add_special
   Encode the special elements of the pattern type as well.

---add_unknown
+--unknown
-  Encode the unknown element.
-Added to the dict with the key '__unknown'.
+  Represent unknown elements with the given string.

 --loging_config
   See above.